 The statutory authorization for the operation and continuation of the NFIP has expired and received a series of short term extensions.
-Most recently, in March 2018, the program received a temporary reauthorization until July 31, 2018.
+Most recently, in July 2018, the program received a temporary reauthorization until November 2018.
 Legislative language under consideration in the House of Representatives would clarify that flood insurance provided by private firms satisfies the requirement that homeowners maintain flood coverage on mortgaged properties that are backed by a federal guarantee and located in a flood zone.
 Draft language also would direct FEMA to consider policy holders who discontinue an NFIP policy and then later return to the NFIP as having continuous coverage if they can demonstrate that a flood insurance policy from a private firm was maintained throughout the interim period.
 If ultimately approved by the full Congress, we believe that such legislation could incrementally contribute to the growth of private residential flood opportunities and the financial stabilization of the NFIP.
 However, reauthorization of the NFIP remains subject to meaningful uncertainty; and whether a successful reauthorization would continue market-enhancing reforms is significantly uncertain.
-The House of Representatives has introduced legislation to extend the authorization for the NFIP to November 30, 2018, without any accompanying reforms.
 It is not certain what form of accompanying legislation, if any, will be introduced in the Senate.
 Accordingly, we cannot assure you that legislation to reform the NFIP will indeed be enacted or that the private market for residential flood protection will be enhanced if it is.

 In recent years, market conditions for insurance in the state of Florida have been significantly impacted by the increasingly prevalent utilization of a practice referred to as "assignment of benefits," or "AOB".
+We currently estimate that the impacts of AOB will contribute adversely to the ultimate economic losses borne by the insurance market in light of recent large Florida loss events, including Hurricane Michael, perhaps significantly.
 An AOB is an instrument executed by a primary policyholder that is deemed to permit certain third parties, such as water extraction companies, roofers, or plumbers, to "stand in the shoes" of the insured and seek direct payments from the policyholder's insurance company.
 According to the Florida Office of Insurance Regulation (the "OIR"), while there were 405 AOB lawsuits across Florida in 2006, that number rose to 28,200 in 2016.
 Moreover, according to the OIR, claims with an AOB have a much higher degree of severity than claims without one.
 For example, in 2018 the OIR estimated that between 2015 and 2017, the frequency of water claims rose by 44% and the severity of water claims rose by 18%.
-As a result, we believe that usage of AOBs is contributing significantly to loss trends in Florida and is having an impact on the profitability and financial condition of certain of the state's domestic property insurance companies.
+While we cannot precisely estimate the adverse impact AOB practices will have in respect of this year's large losses, we do believe that usage of AOBs contributes significantly to loss trends in Florida.
 Accordingly, these ongoing challenges relating to abuse of AOB has impacted our own risk selection criteria with respect to Florida exposures, reducing the number of programs we believe are submitted at attractive risk-adjusted terms.
 While both private companies and the OIR are exploring non-statutory means to mitigate these issues, legislative reforms proposed over the last several years have not been enacted.
 A continuation of these trends could weaken or potentially impair primary insurance companies, reduce demand for reinsurance and discourage the strengthening of the private insurance market that we believe had otherwise been evident in Florida.
-Such trends would adversely impact the Florida market and many of the companies we seek to serve.
+Such trends would adversely impa

 ITEM 3.
-OUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK